-Poser 8 review
+Poser 8 full review

 Poser 8 offers a quick way to create and digitally shape humans, animals and entire scenes in 3D for use in creative software such as Photoshop, or as the basis for animatics for motion projects.